RandyPanGit/openstack-installaction/BasicEnvironment.md

 - **To install and configure the database server**

-	1.Install the packages:
+	1. Install the packages:

 		# apt-get install mariadb-server python-mysqldb

-	2.Choose a suitable password for the database root account.
+	2. Choose a suitable password for the database root account.

-	In the [mysqld] section, set the bind-address key to the management IP address of the controller node to enable access by other nodes via the management network:
+	3. Edit the /etc/mysql/mysqld.cnf file and complete the following actions: a.In the [mysqld] section, set the bind-address key to the management IP address of the controller node to enable access by other nodes via the management network:

 Select Text